-The notation y = f(x) means: 'the value of y depends on the value of x, according to some rule'.
-Hence, y and f(x) are interchangeable and the Y axis can also be called the f(x) axis.
+The notation y = f(x) means: 'the value of y depends on the value of x'.
+Hence, y and f(x) are interchangeable, and the Y axis can also be called the f(x) axis.

 Note: When graphing a function it is very important not to draw the graph outside the given domain (i.e., the given values of x).